ColtMulk/Custom-Shell-in-C-plus-plus/README.md

 It also includes a custom cd command to change directires
 in addition to the normal pathing for cd you can type in

-. for curr directory
+cd . for curr directory
-.. to go back a directory
+cd .. to go back a directory
-- For previous path
+cd - For previous path

 type exit to end the program